By: Reyna Gobel

 Fact: Private and federal student loan interest can be claimed on IRS tax returns.

-The federal government doesn’t differentiate between private and federal student interest when applying for the student loan interest deduction.
+The federal government doesn’t differentiate between private and federal student interest when claiming the student loan interest deduction.
 Not going above the income limit does matter.

 Currently, the income limit to claim the full $2,500 deduction is a modified adjusted income (MAGI) of $70,000 or $140,000 for a married couple filing jointly.
 MAGI is your adjusted gross income on your tax return adding back a few deductions such as retirement contributions.